 - Hell is actually a group of black limestone formations in the West Bay side of the island.
 You can only view them, but there’s a kitschy gift shop and post office where you can send postcards to friends and family back from Hell.
 Oh, and don’t be offended if they ask you, ‘How the hell are you doing?’

 - Seven Mile Beach has a deceptive name – it’s only 5.5 miles long, but it’s still received many awards from being one of the best beaches in the Caribbean.
 Parts of it can become very crowded, while other parts remain somewhat secluded.
 With reefs just offshore, there’s good snorkeling to be found here.

 - Stingray City is located in the northwest corner of the island and gives you the chance to stand and swim with stingrays in about 3 feet of water.
 These gentle creatures will swim with you, give you a “massage” and even a kiss for good luck.

 On your way back to port – and that super fun tender boat – try a fun game I like to call “Count the Number of Banks You See.”
 Kids like this game too, based on my experience.
 And it’s funny to see just how many banks there really are here.

 Want to try and boost the economy (because what’s a few more dollars in the bank there?) try your hand at picking up some local goods.
 Grand Cayman does have the typical port fare and shops you see everywhere (paging Diamonds International!)
 But seriously, Grand Cayman’s known for jewelry, especially watches and diamonds.
 Not quite the bargains you were looking for?
 Check out the local rum cakes.

-I’m glad Grand Cayman didn’t end up being what I’d imagined it to be; it was more.
+I’m glad my Grand Cayman Excursion didn’t end up being what I’d imagined it to be; it was more.
 It was a fun port town with lots to offer — except a pier, of course.